lazd/lazd.github.io/source/posts/Writing a macOS touchscreen driver, or how I made a pocket MacBook.md

 It seems I once again forgot about endianness, but this time when _writing_ data to the touchscreen.
 After [correcting that](https://github.com/lazd/VoodooI2CGoodix/commit/678ac99d0804bcc4a76b77a894f32a4ecf47b553), I got actual, correct data out of the touchscreen:

 ```
-kernel: (VoodooI2CGoodix) VoodooI2CGoodixTouchDriver::Touch 0 at 1889, 19 with width 80
+VoodooI2CGoodixTouchDriver::Touch 0 at 1889, 19 with width 80
 ```

 Armed with real data, it was time to do something useful with it.